 Consider referring to the user manual of your smoke detector before concluding.

-Below-mentioned points are the common reason why your smoke detector is blinking red.
+Below-mentioned points are the common reasons why your smoke detector is blinking red.

 When you see a red LED light blinking in your smoking detector with a chirping sound, it indicates the low battery power.

-In this case, you can see the red light blinking every 60 seconds.
+In this case, the red light blinks every 60 seconds.

 This annoying chirping sound will remind you to replace the batteries.